Veryday

 Veryday was a Swedish industrial design consultancy, headquartered in the Bromma area of Stockholm, with additional studios in New York City, Singapore, Dubai, and London.
 It was formally named Ergonomi Design Gruppen (English: Ergonomic Design Group) and often referred to as Ergonomidesign; in 2012 the firm adopted the name Veryday.
 In November 2016, Veryday became part of McKinsey & Company, and today operates under the name "McKinsey Design."
+In 2024 McKinsey & Co announced that they are closing down the Veryday studio.

 The company produced more than 350 patents and won more than 240 design awards.
 In BusinessWeek's 2008 ranking of leading design agencies, Veryday tied as number 4 in the world.
 Veryday won the Red Dot "Design Team of the Year" award in 2014.